Risk and assessment scoring configuration in Risk Manager

 High (3)High (3)(3 x 100%) x (3 x 100%) = 9

 The lowest is (1 x 1 = 1) and the highest is (3 x 3 = 9).
-Now, you can set up the Severity points as follows:
+You can set up the Severity points as follows:

 • Low = 0 to 3